IVSoftware/files-and-folders/README.md

-First I'd like to show you my tree view and then I'll tell you it's dirty little secret: It's not any kind of "tree view" and it uses no recursion.
+First I'd like to show you my tree view and then I'll tell you it's dirty little secret: it's not really a tree view and it uses no recursion.
 It's all a smoke-and-mirrors illusion where a spaces in the DataTemplate is bound to the "depth" of the file node.
-It's just one approach to consider.
+It's probably easier to see how this works if you run it on your device, so check the comments for the repo link.
+Anyway, maybe this style approach might be useful in your situation - it took me a few years to really figure out doing it like this.

+ BTW I noticed that on Android this (like many other things) seems to perform better in Release mode than Debug mode.

 **XAML**